Hypersequent/hyperbun/README.md

 # Hyperbun

-Hyperr is a utility library built on top of [Bun](https://github.com/uptrace/bun) to reduce boilerplate code.
+Hyperbun is a utility library built on top of [Bun](https://github.com/uptrace/bun) to reduce boilerplate code.

 Queries like this in bun: